If you want financial aid, your first step is to apply for it. The place to start is the Free Application for Federal Student Aid.

 How to Line Up Colleges to Get Your FAFSA Results

 You can select up to ten colleges to receive your SAR.
 (You can add more colleges later.)
 You will need the federal school code for each college, available on fafsa.ed.edu.
-These colleges will see your EFC, a summary of the information you reported on your FAFSA, and the colleges you listed in the order you listed them.
-If you don't want some colleges to see this list, you can send them your FAFSA results later.
-Or you can put the colleges in alphabetical order to indicate that the list is not based on priority.
+These colleges will see your EFC, and a summary of the information you reported on your FAFSA.
+(Starting in 2016, your SAR will not show the other colleges that will receive your FAFSA.)

 Where to Get FAFSA Help